BlueJuly/game-breakout/README.md

 # game-breakout
-This is a break out game developed by flash.
+This is a break out game developed by flash.# game-shooting